AnubhavUjjawal/CSoD-Introductory-Reading-Material/README.md

 **What should you learn?
 Prerequisite for the program**
-- [ ] How to connect to MongoDB database using CMD, GUI Clients like Robomongo?
+- [x] How to connect to MongoDB database using CMD, GUI Clients like Robomongo/ mongoDB compass?
-- [ ] How to write basic Mongodb Queries to find, delete, update documents in MongoDb?
+- [x] How to write basic Mongodb Queries to find, delete, update documents in MongoDb?
-- [ ] How to use Grouping, Sorting, Selection, Aggregation functions in Mongodb?
+- [x] How to use Grouping, Sorting, Selection, Aggregation functions in Mongodb?

 ## <a name='Linux'></a>Linux